 As with drawn objects in SlopeCharts, you can point to the price cone to get very specific data about what it is expressing:

 Besides the placement and size of the cone, and the tool tip data, there is another element of expression, which is the color itself.
 The greener the cone is, the more subdued its IV Rank.
 The more red a cone is, the more “red hot” the IV Rank is.
-For example, if I look at a crazy stock like AMD, the price cone is bright red:
+For example, if a stock had recently been exceptionally volatile relative to its own history, it would have a price cone displayed as bright red:

 The beauty of the price cone is that it is, by definition, a context-sensitive representation.
 You can witness directly on an given chart, based on that instrument’s own implied volatility, a representation of the market’s agreed-upon price projection with far more richness and clarity than a raw number could ever provide, which is particularly valuable for options traders.